ParvezHussain05/London-Housing-Price-Analysis/README.md

 - Filtered the dataset to analyse mean house prices

 ## Analysis
-The analysis calculates the average housing price across London boroughs for each year and visualises the long-term trend in the London property market.
+The analysis calculates the average housing price across London boroughs for each year and visualises the long term trend in the London property market.

 ## Key Insights
 - London housing prices have increased significantly since the mid-1990s.